 Crown Rot Causing Yellow Leaves and Stems

-It should also be noted that it is best practice to water orchids at the soil level (or in a basin) and not watering overhead onto the leaves and stems
+It should also be noted that it is best practice to water orchids at the soil level (or in a basin) and not water overhead onto the leaves and stems

-- Ensure that your orchid is planted a potting mix that is specifically formulated for growing orchids.
-Pine bark based mix works best due to its aerated structure and good drainage which emulates the soil conditions of the orchids native environment.
-If your orchid is planted in ordinary potting soil or moss then it retains too much moisture around the roots of the orchid which interferes with the orchids ability to uptake nutrients and water which causes the leaves to turn yellow and the plant to die back, so repot your orchid to a special orchid potting mix of pine bark (rather then moss) to prevent root rot.
+- Ensure that your orchid is planted in a potting mix that is specifically formulated for growing orchids.
+Pine bark-based mix works best due to its aerated structure and good drainage which emulates the soil conditions of the orchid’s native environment.
+If your orchid is planted in ordinary potting soil or moss then it retains too much moisture around the roots of the orchid which interferes with the orchid’s ability to uptake nutrients and water which causes the leaves to turn yellow and the plant to die back, so repot your orchid to a special orchid potting mix of pine bark (rather then moss) to prevent root rot.

 - Inspect the roots for signs of disease.
-Healthy orchids roots normally appear green to light gray depending on how recently they have been watered, and typically feel plump and firm.
-If your orchids roots are mushy, brown or black often with a bad smell then this indicates disease or stress from a lack of oxygen around the roots and you should cut back the unhealthy roots.
+Healthy orchid roots normally appear green to light gray depending on how recently they have been watered and typically feel plump and firm.
+If your orchid’s roots are mushy, brown, or black often with a bad smell then this indicates disease or stress from a lack of oxygen around the roots and you should cut back the unhealthy roots.

-- Snip back any diseased looking unhealthy roots back to healthy growth.
-Use a sterile pair of pruners or scissors and cut back any roots that appear brown, black or mushy as these roots can no longer transport water or nutrients and can cause your orchid to decline further if they are not removed.
+- Snip back any diseased-looking unhealthy roots back to healthy growth.
+Use a sterile pair of pruners or scissors and cut back any roots that appear brown, black, or mushy as these roots can no longer transport water or nutrients and can cause your orchid to decline further if they are not removed.
 Wipe the blades of your pruners with alcohol gel or disinfectant in between every cut to prevent, potentially spreading fungal pathogens to otherwise healthy tissue.
-Cut diseased roots back to healthy growth or all the way back to the base if necessary.
+Cut diseased roots back to healthy growth or back to the base if necessary.

 - If there are some healthy, living, green (or light grey) roots remaining then the orchid can still be revived.
-Snipping of the diseased or rotten roots can seem fairly drastic but orchids are hardier then their perceived reputation when it comes to reviving and growing back.
+Snipping off the diseased or rotten roots can seem fairly drastic but orchids are hardier than their perceived reputation when it comes to reviving and growing back.

 - If the stems are yellow cut them back to healthy growth even if it means cutting the stem back to the base of the orchid.
 This helps to prevent the spread of disease and if the stem is yellow it no longer functions.
 Cutting back helps to stimulate the growth of new stems.

 - Yellow leaves often die back but do not force any yellow leaves off if they are still attached.
-Forcing the leaves off can damage the orchid, however they will likely turn brown and fall of eventually before any new leaves can emerge.
+Forcing the leaves off can damage the orchid, however, they will likely turn brown and fall off eventually before any new leaves can emerge.

 - Keep the orchid in a temperature range of 55°F (12°C) at night and a maximum daytime temperature of 75°F (23°C), in indirect light and water when the top inch of the potting medium is dry (typically around every 7 days or so) with a good soak.

-- Mist the leaves with water every 2 or 3 days to maintain a humid micro-climate which replicates the humid conditions of the orchids native habitat.
-This also helps to reduce transpiration (water loss) from the leaves which important for to revive the orchid whilst it is growing new roots.
+- Mist the leaves with water every 2 or 3 days to maintain a humid micro-climate which replicates the humid conditions of the orchid’s native habitat.
+This also helps to reduce transpiration (water loss) from the leaves which is important for reviving the orchid whilst it is growing new roots.